New Jersey Landlord Tenant Rights

 New Jersey landlords must provide these mandatory disclosures:

-• Flood Zone: Landlords must also disclose if the unit lies in a known flood zone.
+• Flood Zone: Landlords of a multiple dwelling not seasonally rented must disclose if the unit lies in a known flood zone, and provide specific language in the lease relating to the potential availability of flood insurance

 Read more